 At the same time, this endeavor carries significant complex regulatory, financial and clinical issues that must be addressed before the bank is established.

-Through my work in establishing the following repositories, I’ve developed the expertise, relationships and capability to allocate the resources needed to establish and maintain this vital tool in research.
+Through our work in establishing the following repositories, we developed the expertise, relationships, and capability to allocate the resources needed to establish and maintain this vital tool in research.